 Do not apply the brake after the wheel has been removed together with the brake disc, otherwise the brake pads will be forced shut.

 To install the rear wheel

-1. Install the wheel and the brake caliper bracket by inserting the wheel axle from the right-hand side.
-Tightening torque: Axle nut: 105 Nm (10.5 m·kgf, 75 ft·lbf)
+Install the wheel and the brake caliper bracket by inserting the wheel axle from the left-hand side.